DworkinLab/Bio720/CountingRNASeq_eXpress.md

 ## The files we are working with.

-The files we want should be in.
+We will use some of the same files as for the HTSeq tutorial.
+If you have not already copied them over to your `trimmed` directory, the files you want should be in.
 ```bash
 /net/infofile2/2/scratch/Bio720_ID/drosophilaReads
  ```